Renewals and returns

 Please let us know if you have any questions, by replying to one of our email notices.
 This way, we have your account data and loans overview at hand.
 You can also contact us by using Ask a librarian.

 Overdue fines may be paid upon returning your loans, either by debit card (pin or contactless) or credit card.
 Fines cannot be paid at the Walaeus Library desk.

 You may pay the fee later on as well; your library account will remain blocked until the amount has been settled.

 Paying a fine by bank transfer is an option only when all loans the fee was issued for will have been returned to the library.
 Please contact us by replying to one of our email notices, so we can check the options.

 As soon as a case is handed over to a collecting agency, all fees must be settled with the agency.

-By using our services, you agree to the terms and conditions outlined in the UBL circulation policy.
+By using our services, users agree to the terms and conditions outlined in the UBL circulation policy.